gust/data-challenge/README.md

 ## Overview

 Thank you for expressing interest in the Inference Data Scientist position at Gust.
-This challenge is designed to test your familiarity with SQL (of the postgres flavor).
-When answering these questions please provide the Query used to reach the answer as well as the answer itself.
+This challenge is designed to test your ability to organize and interpret data.

 ## Setting up